alphagov/govuk-design-system/src/community/design-system-day/session-information.md

 This will include how to:

-- use the new Task List component
+- use the new task list component
 - split up a complex application into smaller tasks
 - give the user control over when tasks are marked as completed
 - allow users to review all their tasks before submitting